materialsproject/fireworks/docs/controlworker.rst

 Once you've set these values, job execution occurs as follows:

 * FireWorks with a ``_fworker`` variable set will only run on a FireWorker with the exactly matching ``name`` variable.
+* Note that this does not set any restriction on the jobs the FireWorker can pull, i.e. your FireWorker can pull matching FireWorks as well as any other FireWork.
+To restrict jobs pulled by the FireWorker, use the methods below (perhaps in addition to this method).

 Method 2: Using categories
 --------------------------